-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
-Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
-Service Title: Advanced Supported Employment HCBS Taxonomy: Category 1: Sub-Category 1: 03 Supported Employment 03010 job development Category 2: Sub-Category 2: 03 Supported Employment 03021 ongoing supported employment, individual Category 3: Sub-Category 3: 03 Supported Employment 03030 career planning Service Definition (Scope): Category 4: Sub-Category 4:
+State laws, regulations and policies referenced in the specific the Medicaid agency or the operating agency (if applicable).
+Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the specified in statute.
+Service Title: Advanced Supported Employment HCBS Taxonomy: Category 1: Sub-Category 1: 03 Supported Employment 03010 job development Category 2: Sub-Category 2: 03 Supported Employment 03021 ongoing supported employment, individual Category 3: Sub-Category 3: 03 Supported Employment 03030 career planning Category 4: Sub-Category 4: Complete this part for a renewal application or a new waive 」 □ r that replaces an existing waiver.
+Select one: Service is included in approved waiver.
+There is •